oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 </H1>
-ICC profiles and characterisation data, settings and registration files need a proper place in the file hierarchy.
+ICC profiles and characterisation data, settings and registration files need a proper place in the directory hierarchy.
 This proposal describes common practise and new suggestions.

 Each directory contains a substructure to hold different data.
 The